BryanKoo/english-word-translation/README.md

 Two types of homographs are homonym and heteronym, distinguished by the prononciation.
 An example of homonym is tire and an example of heteronym is desert.
 A polyseme is a word or phrase with different, but related senses.
-Offline dictionaries have sepereted entry for homographs and united entry for polysemes.
+Offline dictionaries have sepereted entry for homographs and unified entry for polysemes.
 But some online dictionary like Wiktionary does not follow this policy, it has only one entry for homograph.
-Our dictinary follow the same policy as offline dictionaries because it is better for vocabulary learning.
+Though the former policy is better for vocabulary learning, it is assumed that the homograph policy is post-processed manually in this project.
-It is assumed that the difference of Homograph policy is post-processed manually.
+So there will be only one entry for each homograph and the meanings will be unified, for the time being.

 ## Software requiremants for the projects
 * Language utilities for the native/foreign language (Japanese, English)